- Does crypto tax suck?

 Dion: Well that's a great point that you raised there, is the other jurisdictions are really starting to catch up and it is, the regulatory environment has also made it difficult for firms to register here.
 I don't think we really need to go into depth about the often cited issues of regulation with the FCA, where people have struggled to get the necessary permissions under the fifth money laundering directive regs to you know, to operate from the UK as a CASP/FAST depending which definition you want to use for that purpose.
 So I think that is proven to be part of the challenge.
 It was promising to see the paper from treasury last week, it didn't look well thought out to me, they did cover a lot of a lot of the key aspects, but I think some of this then still comes down to how will that actually operate by, be operated by the FCA when it actually comes to implementation.
 We could have the best regs in the world but if we're still struggling to get people through the money laundering regs let alone these additional regulations on top, what kind of burden does that actually put upon businesses to actually get this done?
 And I think this is the real challenge, where businesses are then having to say “Okay, we can't get regulated in the UK so where do we go for a regulatory structure, regulatory framework that is a bit more crypto positive” and that's definitely where it seems to be other jurisdictions are already starting to make their mark.
 And I have difficulty here because I understand how hard it can be for the policy makers and for the ministerial perspective when they think ‘they don't want to race’, they don't want to degrade regulations in their mind, to allow more firms to join, but this is again where potentially is possibly an educational barrier that they think, they read the headlines they see the issues of FTX and think all crypto firms are in those minds which obviously isn't necessarily the case.
 How do we encourage those people that actually it's not as terrifying as they may think.

-Dan: Yeah, cool.
+Dan: Yeah.
 Comes back to education again, round in circles.
 Thank you very much for your time on the podcast, Dion where can people find you if they want to get in touch?

-Dion: Read the blog.
-We've got a link to Anderson in the UK.
-So Anderson in the UK we're actually quite a unique team, we have specialists across all aspects, whether it's private client or international corporation for structures.
+Dion: Read the guest blog "What to do when hmrc comes calling about your-crypto" - we've got a link to Anderson in the UK.
+So, we're actually quite a unique team, we have specialists across all aspects, whether it's private client or international corporation for structures.
 I think personally speaking, I may be slightly biased, I think we're the best balanced team with unparalleled crypto understanding and with tax to boot.